 - You can set your own schedule (at least more so than with a regular 9 to 5 job)

 - You get to teach kids English!

 I am not convinced the pros outweigh the many cons though.
-And for that reason, I would suggest you look into my number one recommendation for working from home.

 Otherwise, if VipKid sounds like a great fit for you and you’re ready to start, feel free to click the button below which will take you straight to VipKid: